AlexanderKindel/solver/README.md

 ### Addition and Subtraction

-The terms of any sums are linearly indepedent over the rationals:
+The terms of any sums are linearly independent over the rationals:

 2^(1/2)+3^(1/2)+(5+2\*6^(1/2))^(1/2)=2(2\*6^(1/2)+5)^(1/2)